One To One Function Examples Graph

 Quadratic Functions Restricted to a Domain

 The standard quadratic f(x) = x² is not one‑to‑one over all real numbers because both x = 2 and x = -2 yield y = 4.
-On the flip side, restricting the domain to x ≥ 0 (or x ≤ 0) makes the function injective Worth keeping that in mind.
-But it adds up..
+That said, restricting the domain to x ≥ 0 (or x ≤ 0) makes the function injective And it works..

 • Restricted Domain Example: f(x) = x² for x ≥ 0.